pipulate/levinix/README.md

 - Ensures consistent deployment environments
 - Reduces configuration drift over time
 - Automates setup of complex tools like CUDA
+- Enhances AI code assistant effectiveness

 ## Usage (Brief)

 1. Install Nix with flakes enabled
 2. Clone this repository
-3. Run `nix develop` in the project directory
+3. Run `nix develop` for interactive human use
+4. Run `nix develop .#quiet` for AI assistant or automation use

 This setup replaces the need for manual environment configuration, Dockerfiles, or OS-specific scripts, providing a unified solution for development environment